DunniAdenuga/MipsProcessor/README.md

 ![alt text](https://github.com/DunniAdenuga/MipsProcessor/blob/master/designPic.png)

 ## Compilation
 It is important to have the specified Makefile and add_test.s (assembly code instructions for adding two numbers).
 Then, you `make`.
 This creates the file *add_test.v* with the necessary instructions for testing the processor.
-This program makes use of the "mips.h" file too.
+This program makes use of the *mips.h* file too.
 To compile, you run:
                   `iverilog main.v pcRegister.v registers.v alu.v control.v dataMemory.v`